jmackey-astro/jmackey-astro.github.io/misc.md

   ```

   The geometry tag sets the size of the output image, and I think it's a good idea to set it to be a multiple or fraction of the eps bounding box (from `head image.eps | grep BoundingBox').
 The default (I think) is to set them to be the same.

-* **Crop an image**: the first two numbers are the number of pixels in the output, and the last two are the x and y offsets from the top left corner to start the cropping from.
+* **Crop an image**
+  the first two numbers are the number of pixels in the output, and the last two are the x and y offsets from the top left corner to start the cropping from.
 Putting an exclamation mark at the end of the geometry item resets the new image origin to the top left corner of the new image (otherwise it stays relative to the old one!).

   ```
         $ convert -crop 955x325+175+225 input_file.tif output_file.tif
         $ convert -crop 955x325+175+225! input_file.tif output_file.tif
   ```

-* **Annotate an image**:
+* **Annotate an image**
   pointsize refers to the size of the text; annotate gives the offsets from the top left (of the original image if you cropped it!) to start writing, and the text is in single quotes.

   ```